darosio/ClopHfit/docs/references/development.rst

 ::

-   hatch run docs:sync
-   hatch run docs:build
+   hatch run docs

 You can see a preview with:

 ::

-   hatch run docs:serve
+   hatch run docserve

 When needed (e.g. API updates):